TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

              You can find instructions for a simple Redis installation bellow.
  - MongoDB - Should be installed in the cluster or be reachable by the *Tyk Manager* (for SaaS option).

-Installation instruction for Redis and MongoDB are detailed below.
+Installation instructions for Redis and MongoDB are detailed below.

 ## Installation

-This is *Tyk*'s official Helm repository `https://helm.tyk.io/public/helm/charts/`.
+This is our official Helm repository [https://helm.tyk.io/public/helm/charts/](https://helm.tyk.io/public/helm/charts/).
-You can also find the *Tyk Self managed* Helm chart in [artifacthub](https://artifacthub.io/packages/helm/tyk-helm/tyk-pro).
+You can also find the *Tyk Self-Managed* Helm chart in [artifacthub](https://artifacthub.io/packages/helm/tyk-helm/tyk-pro).

 If you are interested in contributing, suggesting changes or creating PRs, please use our [GitHub repo](https://github.com/TykTechnologies/tyk-helm-chart/tree/master/tyk-pro).

-### Add Tyk official Helm repo
+### Add the Tyk official Helm repo
 ```bash
 helm repo add tyk-helm https://helm.tyk.io/public/helm/charts/
 helm repo update